The five people on board missing sub near Titanic

 – Hamish Harding –

-Harding, 58, is a British aviation tycoon who holds three Guinness world records and has a history of thrill-seeking adventures.
+Harding, 58, was a British aviation tycoon with three Guinness World Records and had a history of thrill-seeking adventures.

 A year ago, he became a space tourist through Amazon founder Jeff Bezos’s Blue Origin company.